shaack/bootstrap-cookie-consent-settings/README.md

 cookieSettings.getSettings('statistics')
 ```

 for the `statistics` cookie settings.
-Also returns `undefined`, before the user has choosen his cookie options.
+Also returns `undefined`, before the user has chosen his cookie options.

 ### Read the settings with a PHP script on the server